auguryChris/portfolio/README.md

 </ul>
 <h2>Getting In Touch</h2>
 <!-- <p>You can find a general portfolio here.</p> -->
-<p>If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at westendorf{/dot/}chris{/@/}gmail.com</p>
+<p>If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot an email at westendorf {/dot/} chris {/@/} gmail.com</p>